 photography by JOHAN NILSSON/TT

-Meant to ease some of the worries that come with buying products online, the app would allow users to try out furniture in their home virtually, testing it to see if it would work with their space and decor aesthetic.
-While customers won’t be able to buy furniture directly in the app —yet— Michael Valdsgaard, Leader of Digital Transformation at Inter IKEA, is hopeful that the buying feature will be integrated into the app eventually: “It’s the ambition, but I cannot promise [the payment facility] will work in the first version.”
+App users will be able to add things they like to a shopping basket that then links back to Ikea’s site.
+While customers won’t be able to buy furniture directly in the app yet, Valdsgaard is hopeful that the buying feature will be integrated into the app eventually: “It’s the ambition, but I cannot promise [the payment facility] will work in the first version.”

-For IKEA, the goal is to find creative ways to blend technology with furniture.
-Valdsgaard affirms that the traditional brick-and-mortar retail experience that IKEA is known for won’t be going anywhere, but will instead be used as a foundation off of which to base supplementary retail experiences (such as, for example, the company’s recent partnership with Amazon).
+For Ikea, the goal is to find creative ways to blend technology with furniture.
+Valdsgaard affirms that the traditional brick-and-mortar retail experience that Ikea is known for won’t be going anywhere, but instead will be used as a foundation to base supplementary retail experiences on (such as, for example, the company’s recent partnership with Amazon).

-The app is set to launch in the fall of 2017, with 500-600 products available in the app.
-According to Valdsgaard, users who downloaded the app will have early access to the latest items produced by IKEA.
+The app is set to launch in conjunction with iOS 11 on the next Apple update, with 500 to 600 products available in the app.
+According to Valdsgaard, users who download the app will have early access to the latest items produced by Ikea.
 “When we launch new products in the future, they will first appear in the AR app,” says Valdsgaard.
 “This will be the first augmented reality app that allows you to make reliable buying decisions.”

 Post originally published June 2017.
 Updated with additional information on August 31, 2017.

 10 Things We Can Now Order From Ikea Via Amazon Prime

 6 New Ikea Projects That We Are Super Excited About

 Ikea Just Debuted The Ultimate One-Sheet Cooking Hack